 I forgot to declare one of my children on my spouse sponsorship application.
 What happens?+

 This is serious.
-Under IRPR s.117(9)(d), a non-accompanying dependent who was not declared at the time of an immigration application may be permanently barred from being sponsored to Canada.
-If you discover an oversight, contact IRCC or an immigration lawyer immediately to determine if it can be corrected.
+Under IRPR s.117(9)(d), a non-accompanying dependent who was not examined and declared at the time of an immigration application may, as a general rule, later be excluded from the family class and generally barred from being sponsored to Canada.
+If you discover an oversight, contact IRCC or an immigration lawyer to determine how it applies to your situation.

 Does my child need their own medical exam for the sponsorship application?+

 Yes.
-All persons seeking permanent residence in Canada — including sponsored children — must complete an immigration medical exam performed by a designated IRCC physician.
+All persons seeking permanent residence in Canada, including sponsored children, must complete an immigration medical exam performed by an IRCC panel physician.
+A child cannot generally be approved for permanent residence without one.

 🛠 Useful tools